fzyzcjy/flutter_rust_bridge/README.md

 Please visit [this page](https://fzyzcjy.github.io/flutter_rust_bridge/guides/miscellaneous/whats-new) for information and update guide.

+## 🚧 V2 will still be WIP for few days

+Please use the old v1 https://cjycode.com/flutter_rust_bridge/v1/ currently.

+The 2.0.0-dev.1 will contain bugs and missing features, because I have to have a real (pre-)release before I can start working on the last part of tests and functionalities.
+So it is a chicken-and-egg problem ;) But I expect 2.0.0-dev.2 (or -dev.3) to be stable.

 ## 🚀 Advantages

 * **Officially `Flutter Favorite`**: This package is [officially Flutter Favorite](https://docs.flutter.dev/packages-and-plugins/favorites), and is in the first batch of 7 packages at its [rebooting](https://medium.com/flutter/whats-new-in-flutter-3-16-dba6cb1015d1).